Skip to main content

 Vegan and vegetarian restaurants

-• Hermans – the oldest vegetarian restaurant in Stockholm, serves a vegan buffet daily.
+• Hermans – Stockholm’s oldest vegetarian restaurant, serving a daily vegan buffet with global flavours.

-• Växthuset – a fine dining restaurant with an entirely plant-based tasting menu that changes with the seasons.
+• Växthuset – A fine dining restaurant offering a fully plant-based tasting menu that evolves with the seasons.

 Riche Fenix, Stockholm